How to register and use the PAYE for Agents online service to report clients' PAYE for employers and Construction Industry Scheme information.

 - Add ‘PAYE for Agents’ to your portfolio from the ‘Services you can add’ section.

 Getting agent authorisation through the PAYE for Agents service

-If you want to verify subcontractors for CIS or receive information on PAYE from HMRC on behalf of your clients, you’ll need to be authorised.
+If you want to verify subcontractors for CIS or get information on PAYE from us on behalf of your clients, you’ll need to be authorised.

-- On the ‘Your HMRC services’ page, select ‘PAYE for Agents’.
+- On the ‘Your HMRC services’ page, select ‘Authorise client’.

 - On the ‘Authorise client’ page, choose ‘Request an authorisation’ and follow the instructions.

 You should report your clients’ payroll information in real time.
 You may see this called Real Time Information or ‘RTI’.

 You’ll still operate PAYE in the same way but you must send your payroll information to us using a Full Payment Submission.
 You should do this on, or before the day your clients pay their employees.

 Your payroll software will create the new reports you need and send the payroll information online.
 These will include details of: